jaeyow/fullstack-developer/_posts/2020-06-19-so-how-do-you-start-with-dynamodb.md

 ## Part of the [DynamoDB Series](../tags/#dynamodb)

-Before I first started working with DynamoDB, I thought that working with NoSQL databases like DynamoDB is easy, akin to any relational database I'm used to.
-I realized that DynamoDB is different, and a there is a somewhat steep learning curve involved.
+Before I first started working with DynamoDB, I thought that working with NoSQL databases like DynamoDB is easy, similar to any relational database I'm used to.
+I realized that DynamoDB is different, and there is a steep learning curve involved.

 To reap all the benefits of DynamoDB, you have to use it [how Amazon intended](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-general-nosql-design.html){:target="_blank"} - using as few tables as possible, ideally a single table per application, instead of the usual one-table-per-entity method that we have been doing with RDBMS all these time.